Catholic Social Teaching

 The healthy organization of society through the institutions of marriage, family, and community promotes human flourishing.
 We are called to strengthen and support these institutions and to participate in seeking the common good.

-Every person has a fundamental right to life and to the needs required for human decency: food, clothing, shelter, medical care, rest, and necessary social services.
-We have corresponding responsibilities to one another, our families and our society.
+Every person has a fundamental right to life & to the needs required for human decency: food, clothing, shelter, medical care, rest, & necessary services.
+We have corresponding responsibilities to one another, our families & our society.

 Workers have the right to productive work, to decent and fair wages, to the organization and joining of unions, to private property, and to economic initiative.